-This Homemade Pico de Gallo is an appetizer staple at our house!
-This fresh salsa recipe can be gobbled up with tortilla chips, a topping for tacos and so much more!
+Homemade Pico de Gallo is a staple appetizer at our house!
+This fresh salsa can be scooped up with chips or used as a topping for tacos!

 This fresh salsa recipe is one of our favorite appetizers to whip together in a flash!
 For some other fun Tex-Mex appetizer ideas, try this Cheesy Mexican Garlic Bread or this 5 minute Creamy Jalapeño Dip!

 Pico de Gallo is a fresh, Mexican salsa typically made with fresh tomatoes, onions, cilantro and fresh lime juice.
 Pico de Gallo is also know as Salsa Fresca or Salsa Cruda.

 This salsa recipe doesn’t have a lot of liquid like a salsa, although some will from as the tomatoes let off their juice as the pico de gallo sits.
 Because there’s not a lot of liquid in this recipe, pico de gallo can be used as a topping for many other recipes like tacos, burritos, nachos, on salads or even grilled chicken!

 And it couldn’t be easier to make, all you need to do is chop up a few ingredients and mix them together with some herbs and spices and you’re good to go…almost.

 How Do You Get The Best Flavor From a Fresh Salsa Recipe?